‘New York Times’ Piece Debunks Many ‘Common Anti-Trump Conspiracy Theories,’ Report Says

-A New York Times report released on Sunday released Donald Trump’s purported tax information from the last 20 years.
-Along with the claim that the president did not pay income taxes for 10 of the 15 years leading up to his presidency, Breitbart’s Joel B. Pollak argued that the piece also debunks many “common anti-Trump conspiracy theories.”
+A New York Times report published on Sunday released Donald Trump’s purported tax information from the last 20 years.
+Along with the claim that the president did not pay income taxes for 10 of the 15 years leading up to his presidency, Breitbart’s Joel B. Pollak argued that the piece debunks many “common anti-Trump conspiracy theories.”

 Notably, the report found no evidence supporting Trump’s purported links to Russia that were speculated to be hidden in the U.S. leader’s financial information.
 The only link to the Kremlin was the discovery that the 2013 Miss Universe pageant in Moscow, which took place when the president was co-owner, generated Trump $2.3 million — the most during his stint with the organization.